corda/corda-docs-portal/content/en/platform/corda/5.0/application-networks/creating/mgm/key-pairs.md

     weight: 3000
 section_menu: corda5
 ---
-# Configure Key Pairs and Certificates
+# Configure Key Pairs and Certificates for MGM

-This section describes how to configure key pairs and certificates.
+This section describes how to configure key pairs and certificates to the MGM.
 It contains the following:
 1. [Generate a Session Initiation Key Pair]({{< relref "#generate-a-session-initiation-key-pair">}})
 2. [Generate ECDH Key Pair]({{< relref "#generate-ecdh-key-pair">}})
 2. [Configure the Cluster TLS Key Pair]({{< relref "#configure-the-cluster-tls-key-pair">}})